 How To Choose The Best Porch Swing Material?

-Different porch swings are made from different materials.
-Wooden porch swings are typically made of durable hardwoods that are meant to withstand the elements of the changing seasons.
 There are also metal, synthetic resin, recycled plastic, and porch swings made of fabric.
-If you're on the lookout for a porch swing, take a look at our guide on the what types of materials are right for you.
+If you're on the lookout for a porch swing, take a look at our guide on what materials are right for you.

 Wooden Porch Swings

 Wooden porch swings are the most commonly produced.
 It's classic and timeless and goes with anything.
-Choosing a type of wood that's ideal for your location will keep your porch swing in good condition for many years to come.
-Make sure to look for certifications and sustainable labels particularly for woods like Western Red Cedar and Teak to make sure that you buy porch swings made from plantation grown trees.
+Choosing a type of wood that's ideal for your location will keep your porch swing in good condition for many years.
+Make sure to look for certifications and sustainable labels, particularly for woods like Western Red Cedar and Teak to make sure that you buy porch swings made from plantation grown trees.

 Western Red Cedar

-Pine wood is a type of softwood and softwoods tend to be on the cheaper side compared to hardwoods.
-It absorbs paints well and can be stained in a variety of colors and finishes.
-In its natural finish, it has a very prominent grain and dark knots that make the wood perfect for rustic styles.
-If the other hardwoods look too heavy for you, adding a pine to your decor can balance that out.
+Pine is a type of softwood, and softwoods tend to be on the cheaper side than hardwoods.
+It absorbs paints and stains excellently in a variety of colors and finishes.
+Its natural finish has a very prominent grain and dark knots that make the wood perfect for rustic styles.
+If the other hardwoods look too heavy for you, adding a pine to your decor can balance that.

 Other Porch Swing Wood Materials

 If you plan to get an aluminum porch swing, choose cast aluminum instead.
-Cast aluminum is poured hot into a mold to get the desired shape which comes out more beautiful than your average tubular aluminum furniture.
+Cast aluminum is poured hot into a mold to get the desired shape, which comes out more beautiful than your average tubular aluminum furniture.
 Aluminum is lightweight yet sturdy and is corrosion-resistant.
-It comes in a variety of colors other than its natural metallic look with the use powder coating paint technique.
+It comes in a variety of colors other than its natural metallic look using powder coating paint technique.

-Aluminum is highly malleable so it is prone to dents and scratches.
-It's also not ideal for places with windy weather since it will be likely blown away.
+Aluminum is highly malleable and light, so it is prone to dents and scratches.
+It's not ideal for places where it's windy.

-Using the information above, let the materials be your guide in choosing the suitable porch swing for your home and your location.
-Choosing one that can withstand the weather conditions where you live will make your porch swing last longer and make it worth your investment.
+Using the information above, let the materials guide you in choosing the suitable porch swing for your home and your location.
+Choosing one that can withstand the weather conditions you live in will make your porch swing last longer and make it worth your investment.